Quelccaya Ice Cap: Geomorphology

 The plateau that Quelccaya rises from features smooth bedrock with a slope from the northeast to the southwest but is relatively flat, such that even a small rise in the freezing level will result in a large change in the ice.
 The plateau is surrounded by land forms known as escarpments and a number of valleys emanate from the plateau.

 On the western side of Quelccaya these valleys include, from northwest of the ice cap southward, the Qori Kalis valley, Challpa Cocha valley, Huancané valley, and "South Fork" valley.
+On the eastern side are, from north of the ice cap southward, Jatun Cucho, Huasa Paco-Queoñani, Anccasi, Paco Cucho, Huayllani and Huancarane.
 The Huancané valley is 0.5 km wide and flat and has the "South Fork" valley as a tributary.
 The Huancané valley runs southwestwards away from Quelccaya and is occupied by the Huancané River.
 Moraines from glaciers lie in the valleys radiating from the ice cap and contain alluvial deposits and peat bogs, ponds and wetlands within depressions.
 Clay and peat are also found incorporated in moraines; they crop out where floods have eroded into moraines.
 Blocky boulders with sizes of up to 7 m dot the valley floors.
 In some places, glaciers have likely quarried the underlying rocks.

 West of Quelccaya lies a high plain that is formed by glacial outwash and till.
 The terrain features landforms such as drift deposits, lakes, moraines and moraine-dammed lakes, outwash fans, peat bogs, rocks bearing glacial striations, streams and wetlands.

 A number of lakes occur in the region of Quelccaya and the Cordillera Vilcanota, including Sibinacocha south of the Cordillera Vilcanota.
 Among the lakes close to the Quelccaya ice cap area: